-G. Summary of Fossil Fuel Capital Cost Recovery Provisions

-Eligible Activity Description of Provision Expiration Geological & geophysical expenditures (sec.
-167(h)) Geological and geophysical ("G&G") expenditures incurred by independent producers and smaller integrated oil companies in connection with domestic oil and gas exploration may be amortized over 24 months.
-None G&G expenditures incurred by major integrated oil companies are amortized over seven years.
-Alaska natural gas pipeline (secs.
-168(e)(3)(C)(iii) and 168(i)(16)(B)) A seven-year MACRS recovery period and a class life of 22 years is provided for any natural gas pipeline system located in the State of Alaska that has a capacity of more than 500 billion Btu of natural gas per day and either is placed in service after December 31, 2013 or the taxpayer elects to treat the system as placed in service on January 1, 2014 (to the extent the system was placed in service before January 1, 2014).
-None Natural gas gathering lines (sec.
-168(e)(3)(C)(iv)) A seven-year MACRS recovery period and 14-year class life is provided for natural gas gathering pipelines placed in service after April 11, 2005.
-None Election to expense 50 percent of qualified property used in refining liquid fuels (sec.
-179C) Taxpayers may elect to expense 50 percent of the cost of qualified refinery property used for processing liquid fuel from crude oil or qualified fuels; the remaining 50 percent is recovered under otherwise applicable rules.
-December 31, 2013 Deduction for tertiary injectants (sec.
-193) Taxpayers engaged in petroleum extraction activities may generally deduct qualified tertiary injectant expenses paid or incurred while applying a tertiary recovery method.
-None Election to expense intangible drilling costs (secs.
+G. G. Summary of Fossil Fuel Capital Cost Recovery Provisions Eligible Activity Description of Provision Expiration Geological & geophysical expenditures (sec.
+167(h)) Geological and geophysical ("G&G") expenditures (e.g., expenditures for geologists, seismic surveys, gravity meter surveys, and magnetic surveys) incurred by independent producers and smaller integrated oil companies in connection with domestic oil and gas exploration may be amortized over 24 months G&G expenditures incurred by major integrated oil companies are amortized over seven years None • No expensing of abandoned property Alaska natural gas pipeline (secs.
+168(e)(3)(C)(iii), 168(g)(3)(B), and 168(i)(16)) A seven-year MACRS recovery period and a class life of 22 years is provided for any natural gas pipeline system located in the State of Alaska that has a capacity of more than 500 billion Btu of natural gas per day and either is placed in service after December 31, 2013 or the taxpayer elects to treat the system as placed in service on January 1, 2014 (to the extent the system was placed in service before January 1, 2014).
+None Natural gas gathering lines (secs.
+168(e)(3)(C)(iv) and 168(g)(3)(B)) A seven-year MACRS recovery period and 14-year class life is provided for natural gas gathering pipelines placed in service after April 11, 2005 None Deduction for tertiary injectants (sec.
+193) Taxpayers engaged in petroleum extraction activities may generally deduct qualified tertiary injectant expenses paid or incurred while applying a tertiary recovery method None Election to expense intangible drilling costs (secs.
 263(c) and 291) Taxpayers may elect to currently deduct intangible drilling costs (IDCs) paid or incurred with respect to the development of an oil or gas property located in the United States.
-For an integrated oil company that has elected to expense IDCs, 30 percent of the IDCs on productive wells must be capitalized and amortized over a 60-month period.
-None
+For an integrated oil company that has elected to expense IDCs, 30 percent of the IDCs on productive wells must be capitalized and amortized over a 60-month period None